Lagrangian multiforms on coadjoint orbits for finite-dimensional integrable systems: Background material

 The typical example of an invariant function $H_k$ is given by $H_k=\frac{1}{k+1}\Tr(L^k)$.

 For our purposes, the Lie groups associated with $\g$ and $\g_R$ will be important.
 We introduce $G$ and $G_R$ as the (connected, simply connected) Lie groups defined for $\g$ and $\g_R$ respectively.
 For simplicity, we only think of matrix groups in this paper.
-As a set, $G$ and $G_R$ are the same but the crucial difference lies in their multiplications induced by $[\,~,~]$ and $[\,~,~]_R$ respectively.
+Only in special circumstances are $G$ and $G_R$ diffeomorphic.
+In general, this is only true in a neighbourhood of the identity where the crucial difference between the two groups lies in their multiplications induced by $[\,~,~]$ and $[\,~,~]_R$ respectively.
 The homomorphisms $R_\pm$ give rise to Lie group homomorphisms (which we denote by the same symbols) and we obtain a factorisation at the group level.
 With $g=\text{e}^X$, $X\in\g$, we have

 Specifically, let $G_\pm=R_\pm(G_R)$ be the subgroups of $G$ corresponding to $\g_\pm$.
 The composition of the maps

 followed by

 allows us to factorise {\it uniquely} an arbitrary element $g\in G$ (sufficiently close to the identity) as